Two-lined Forest-Pitviper

 Spanish common names: Lorito, loro, oro palito (Ecuador); víbora loro (Bolivia); loro machaco, loro mashaco, lorito machacui (Peru); mapanare verde, mapanare lora, cuaima lora (Venezuela).

 Recognition: ♂♂ 71.9 cmMaximum distance from the snout to the tip of the tail. ♀♀ 112.3 cmMaximum distance from the snout to the tip of the tail..
-In its area of distribution, the Two-lined Forest-Pitviper (Bothrops bilineatus) may be recognized by having the following combination of features: triangular-shaped head, heat-sensing pits between the eyes and nostrils, prehensile (capable of grasping) tail, uniformly green dorsum with black specks on each scale, and two (one on each side) yellow longitudinal line along the lower flanks.1,2 The color of the tail tip contrasts strongly with the dorsum: it can be black, orange-yellow, brown, pink, or whitish.
+In its area of distribution, the Two-lined Forest-Pitviper (Bothrops bilineatus) may be recognized by having the following combination of features: triangular-shaped head, heat-sensing pits between the eyes and nostrils, prehensile (capable of grasping) tail, uniformly green dorsum with black specks on each scale, and two (one on each side) yellow longitudinal line along the lower flanks.1,2 The color of the tail-tip contrasts strongly with the dorsum: it can be black, orange-yellow, brown, pink, or whitish.
 The most similar vipers in Ecuador are B. pulcher and B. taeniatus, both of which have bold dark blotches on the dorsum and lack distinct lateral stripes along the lower flanks.1

 Natural history: Uncommon.
-Bothrops bilineatus is an arboreal snake that inhabits old-growth to moderately disturbed evergreen forests, forest borders, cassava plantations, and rural gardens.3,4 Two-lined Forest-Pitvipers usually rest during the day and become active, assuming an ambush position, at night.5 They spend most (up to 90%)6 of their time coiled on vegetation 1–18 m above the ground,4,7 but may also be found coiled at ground level or on fallen tree trunks.3 Juveniles seem to perch on lower strata, whereas adult prefer higher perches.8 Individuals may remain at the same perch site for days.7
+Bothrops bilineatus is an arboreal snake that inhabits old-growth to moderately disturbed evergreen forests, forest borders, cassava plantations, and rural gardens.3,4 Two-lined Forest-Pitvipers usually rest during the day and become active, assuming an ambush position, at night.5 They spend most (up to 90%)6 of their time coiled on vegetation 1–18 m above the ground,4,7 but may also be found coiled at ground level or on fallen tree trunks.3 Juveniles seem to perch on lower strata, whereas the adults prefer higher perches.8 Individuals may remain at the same perch site for days.7

 Two-striped Forest-Pitvipers are ambush predators that “bite and hold” their prey.3 Their diet includes treefrogs (Boana boans, Dendropsophus marmoratus, and Osteocephalus taurinus),5,9,10 lizards (Anolis fuscoauratus and Thecadactylus solimoensis),3,10 other snakes,6 mammals (rodents and bats),3,10 and birds.11 Both juveniles and adults attract prey by means of moving their brightly colored tails as a lure.5 Individuals of Bothrops bilineatus obtain water from drops that accumulate on their skin during rains.4